Cinema of the Middle East: History of the Industry

 By simply reading the titles of the films that the Palestinians were making at the time, the revolutionary mindsets and intentions were very clear.
 Some examples include, Why We Plant Roses, Why We Carry Weapons (1973), The Guns Will Never Keep Quiet (1973) and The Guns are Unified (1974).
 Regardless, by 1982, there were more than sixty movies that were created and almost all of them were documentaries.
 However, in 1987, the first feature-length fiction film that was filmed in historic Palestine was released called, Wedding in Galilee, by Michel Khleifi.
 This introduced post-revolutionary filmmaking that contained more experimental and fiction films (and elements).
-Unfortunately, even then, Palestine did not possess the resources and infrastructure neither to create nor to distribute their films to their native audiences.
+Unfortunately, even then, Palestine did not possess the resources and infrastructure to create nor to distribute their films to their native audiences.
 To this very day, the industry is slowly growing and more recently, two of their films have been nominated for an Academy Award for Best Foreign Language Film: Omar (2013) and Paradise Now (2005) (both by director Hany Abu-Assad).

 Because a great part of the Palestinian population is scattered around the world, and due to political turmoil in the country, Palestine does not have the necessary governmental or private support to sustain its own film industry and therefore the few Palestinian filmmakers heavily rely on regional and international institutions which they most of the time have access to because of their dual nationality.
 Nonetheless, as a result of the Palestinian diaspora around the world, there have been numerous film festivals dedicated to the Palestinian theme which are located in foreign cities such as London, Doha, and even Chicago.